 After the battle, Facundo Quiroga shot most of the officers but decided to spare the life of Barcala and appointed him chief of staff.
 When Quiroga retired from military activities, settling in San Juan, Barcala settled there.
 He joined Rosas' military campaign of 1833 against indigenous tribes and fought against the Ranqueles of chieftain Yanquetruz in the battle of Acollaradas.
 Quiroga was assassinated and there was a series of conflicts between Aldao, Mendoza, Martín Yanzón, governor of the San Juan province, and Tomas Brizuela, of La Rioja.

-When Aldao attempted to escape by a conspiracy that led Barcala from San Juan.
+When Aldao attempted to escape from a conspiracy that led Barcala from San Juan.
 The plot was discovered, and its leaders arrested and executed Mendoza.
-After the danger, Aldao - who was not the governor, but the army chief - demanded the extradition of Barcala.
+After the danger, Aldao - who was not the governor but the army chief - demanded the extradition of Barcala.
 Domingo de Oro, who was involved in the matter, decided to save his own life by handing Barcala over.
 After a trial lasting a month, Barcala was sentenced to death and shot in Mendoza in August 1835.

-Lorenzo Barcala is mentioned by Edelmiro Mayer, an Argentine officer in the Union Army, in an article, he wrote for Harper's Magazine in 1863, as an example of the role played by African slave descendants in the South American independence wars and the Cisplatine War.
+Lorenzo Barcala is mentioned by Edelmiro Mayer, an Argentine officer in the Union Army, in an article he wrote for Harper's Magazine in 1863 as an example of the role played by African slave descendants in the South American independence wars and the Cisplatine War.